One Great Source of Stress Is Ignoring Your Core Values

-When your thinking patterns and activities do not match with your values, there is a sense of disconnect and discomfort, and this source of stress becomes more intensified over time.
-These uncomfortable feelings lead to unhappiness and is one major reason why women can go through life waking up one day realizing that they are not happy and have no passion for the work they are doing.
+When your thoughts and actions do not match with your values, there is a sense of disconnect and unrest.
+This source of stress becomes more intensified over time.
+Not embracing your core values as part of your life and work is a major reason why you realize that you lack passion for your work.

-Taking time to identify which values are the most important to you allows you to keep your stress level low and your healthy self-esteem level high.
-Your life can become more productive and less stressful when you embrace your personal values as your life compass regardless of the situations you encounter.
+Identifying which values are the most important to you allows you to keep your stress level low and your self-esteem level high.
+Your life can become more productive and less stressful when you embrace your personal values as your life-compass.
 Attention to your values helps you become more self-aware.

 So, how do we determine what our core values are?
 I would start by completing the following exercise.